island-lang/island-lang.github.io/README.md

 **Island** (**I**mmutable, **s**equentia**l** **a**nd **n**on-**d**estructive) is a multiparadigm general-purpose programming language fusing aspects of imperative, functional, object-oriented, and logic programming.

-It primarily aims to serve as a pragmatic programming tool for real-world applications, and generally inclined towards the imperative, sequential programming style.
+It primarily aims to serve as a pragmatic programming tool for real-world applications, and generally inclined towards the mainstream, sequential programming style.

 However, the language cannot be formally classified as imperative (it has **no mutable state**), nor as truly functional (it does not promote an idiomatically functional style), nor as traditionally object-oriented language.
 It is not intended as a hybrid language, but represents a conceptually independent programming approach named **stateless-sequential programming**.